divviup/public-docs/docs/how-it-works.md

 ### Step 2: Client shards the measurement

-The app uses the DAP client library to randomly shard the measurement into two parts, known as report shares.
+The app uses the DAP client library to randomly shard the telemetric data, called a measurement, into two parts, known as report shares.
 One report share is for the leader aggregator, and the other for the helper aggregator.

 The client library encrypts each share with a public key advertised by the respective aggregator.